SamirsGit/samirsgit.gitub.io/_posts/2025-01-07-Cyberdefenders.markdown

 ![Splunk](:003_splunk10.png){:data-align="center"}

+- 0xC000006A - bad password
+- 0xC0000234 - account lockout
+- Look out for patterns, repeated failed logon attempts indicates a potential brute force attack or a uniquely persistent user.

 **Q6** How long did the bruteforce last?

 ![Splunk](:003_splunk11.png){:data-align="center"}

 **Q7** How long did the attacker login to the machine again?

+- Strangely, you should not count the logon type 10 as the most recent and instead use he timestamp from the type 3

 **Q8** What is the name of the policy used to lock the account after a certain number of failed login attempts?

+- Group Policy: Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies >  Account Lockout Policy to edit lockout duration.

 ![Splunk](:003_splunk13.png){:data-align="center"}